ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/Project_Monitor_Guideline.md

 ### After the Project is Accepted
 1. Make the acceptance declaration to the project leader.
-2. Make sure they have prepared a pitching presentation comply with the requirements of the Brianhack guidelines.
+2. Make sure they have prepared a pitching presentation comply with the requirements of the Brainhack guidelines.
-3. Make daily meetings with the project team members to discuss the progresses in the project and understand if there are any obstacles along to the way that requires OHBM Team’s or experts involvements.
+3. Make daily meetings with the project team members to discuss the progress in the project and understand if there are any obstacles along to the way that require OHBM Team’s or experts' involvements.
-4. Issue the progress of the projects in the spreadsheet.
+4. Update the progress of the projects in the spreadsheet.

 ### After the Brainhack Finishes